Schiggebam/apex_algorithms/algorithm_catalog/worldsoils/openeo_udp/Readme.md

 ## Acknowledgments / Funding
-- European Space Agency
+- European Space Agency ESA WORLDSOILS project (Contract No. 400131273/20/I-703 NB)

 # Known limitations
+The bare surface reflectance quality and availability is lower for areas with spectral mixtures, such as small fields, orchards and agroforestry areas.
+Generally,
 Requires threshold image that is loaded *from_stac*.
 It is currently available for the European continent.

-# Known artifacts
-None